 Offering a longer labor and service warranty is a way to set your company apart from the competition.
 But, it is critical to honor your warranties, so don't offer a long warranty if you don't think you can deliver.

-Although this is mostly untrue, it does vary by the solar system equipment.
+A common solar panel myth is that photovoltaic (PV) systems require a lot of maintenance.
+While this is mostly untrue, it does vary by the solar system equipment.
 Solar panels, most racking systems, and inverters are durable components.
 Solar power systems without lead-acid batteries and moving parts require very little maintenance from homeowners.

 Although they boost renewable energy production, tracking devices tend to be less reliable than stationary solar systems.
 Arrays with no moving parts tend to last longer.
 Likewise, lead-acid batteries require ongoing maintenance.
 By contrast, next-generation lithium-ion solar batteries have a much longer lifespan and require no major maintenance.
 Unfortunately, the upfront cost of lithium-ion batteries is much higher.

+A common solar panel myth is that solar-powered homes will automatically have energy during a power outage.
 Unfortunately, most solar homes do not have power during grid outages unless they have a battery storage system.
 By design, solar systems automatically shut down production during an outage to protect utility company workers.
 If the system has batteries, the home will still have power.

 Most grid-tied solar systems with batteries have a critical load panel.
 This allows homeowners to choose which circuits have power during an outage.
 Often, homeowners prioritize loads that prevent incurring loss first, such as the refrigerator.

-Solar systems without batteries do not have energy storage capabilities.
+A common solar panel myth is that photovoltaic (PV) systems will store excess energy generated on sunny days.
+But, solar systems without batteries do not have energy storage capabilities.
 The good news is that in most areas, utility customers can take advantage of net metering.
 This means that the utility company will credit an account for excess solar power that they feed the grid.

 For example, on sunny days, solar energy systems will often produce surplus renewable energy.
 First, the solar panels will power the home, and then any excess will go to the utility grid.
 At night, if the house needs to draw power from the grid, homeowners can use the solar credits to offset the cost of this power.

+A common solar panel myth is that solar panels will damage the roof.
 In many cases, solar panels can actually protect the roof because they can shield shingles against hail and UV damage from the sun.
 However, it is crucial to select a qualified solar installation company to ensure that they install the solar panels correctly.

 If the coverage limits are too low, it won't sufficiently cover the solar panel installation.
 Also, it is important to confirm that a solar system is protected in your specific policy by examining the terms of the insurance policy or by speaking with an agent.

+A common solar panel myth is that homeowners will have no electricity bills once they install a solar system.
 Unfortunately, most solar homeowners will still have an electric bill, even if the solar system produces as much power as the home consumes.
 Going solar, however, can dramatically lower the electric bill.

 Utility bills consist of two components: a supply charge and a transmission and distribution charge.
 This is similar to ordering a pizza by home delivery.
 The supply charge depends on how many pizzas are in the order.
 The transmission and distribution charge depends on how much the pizzeria charges for delivery.